trinajstica/baar/README.md

     - Extracting files:
         - Select one or more entries and click the extract/save icon.
 The GUI will extract the selected entries to a destination chosen by the user.
 When dragging files out to the file manager (external drag), files are temporarily extracted to a per-process temporary directory such as `/tmp/baar_drag_<pid>/` and provided to the desktop as regular files for the drag operation.
+        - If the GUI is running with elevated privileges (for example when invoked as root), BAAR will attempt to restore original ownership (uid/gid) for extracted files where stored in the archive.

     - Drag & drop behavior (bidirectional):
         - Drag IN (into BAAR):